 Stretch Mark Fetish

-A partialism centered on stretch marks (striae): a specific erotic appreciation of the streaked skin texture left by rapid skin stretching, often tied to pregnancy, weight, or soft-body aesthetics.
+A partialism centered on stretch marks (striae): an erotic appreciation of the streaked skin texture left when skin stretches faster than its connective tissue can adapt, often tied to pregnancy, weight change, or soft-body aesthetics.

 - Prevalence